sudarshan9518/SCT_Trackcode_Task_1/README.md

 # SCT_Trackcode_Task_1
-This is part of a task in an internship I'm doing.
-This is Task 1, where I'm creating a navigation bar and exploring my HTML and CSS skills.
+# Navigation Bar Project

+This is a simple navigation bar project created as part of an internship task.
+It is built using HTML and CSS to explore styling and layout techniques.

+## Features
+- Responsive navigation bar
+- Search bar with input field
+- User action icons (Profile, Wishlist, Bag)
+- Hover effects on navigation links

+## Technologies Used
+- HTML
+- CSS

+## Project Structure